FAQ

 Installation & Compatibility

-Section titled “Installation & Compatibility”How can I run Noctalia on distributions other than Arch and NixOS?
+Section titled “Installation & Compatibility”How can I run Noctalia on unsupported distributions?

 What window managers does Noctalia support?

-Noctalia is designed for and tested with niri, Hyprland, Sway and MangoWC.
+Noctalia is designed for and tested with Niri, Hyprland, Sway, Scroll, Labwc and MangoWC.
 While it may work with other compositors, we currently only support workspace indicators for Niri and Hyprland.

 Configuration